janasoham/janasoham.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Soham Jana, a 5th year PhD Candidate in Statistics and Data Science at Yale University.
-My focus of research is theoretical and algorithmic aspects of minimum distance estimation, Empirical Bayes and analysis of Markov chains.
-During my stay here I have been really fornuate to be mentored by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).
+I am Soham Jana, a 5th year Doctoral Candidate the dept. of Statistics and Data Science , Yale University.
+My research typically focusses on theoretical and algorithmic aspects of minimum distance estimation, Empirical Bayes and analysis of Markov chains.
+During my time in Yale , I have been fortunately mentored by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).

-Prior to this I finished my Bachelors of Statistics and Masters of Statistics from Indian Statistical Institute, Kolkata.
-My masters dissertation was focussed on analyzing minimum distance estimators that can avoid Kernel smoothing in estimation process.
-For my dissertation I was fortunate to be advised by [Prof. Ayanendranath Basu](https://www.isical.ac.in/~ayanbasu/).
+Prior to this, I finished my Bachelors of Statistics(B.Stat.) and Masters of Statistic(M.Stat) from Indian Statistical Institute(ISI), Kolkata.
+The focal point of my Masters dissertation happened to be analyzing minimum distance estimators that can avoid Kernel smoothing in estimation process.
+My work was completed under the guidance of [Prof. Ayanendranath Basu](https://www.isical.ac.in/~ayanbasu/), ISI Kolkata.